OxDuke/pyfcl/README.rst

 ==============
 - Support FCL 0.6.0.
 - Scalar type: float or double
-- The original interface was supported.
+- Mos of the interface provided by [] is supported.
 The only difference is `import pyfcl as fcl`
 - No need for id(geom) if you want to extract objects that are in collision.

 Differences